MicrosoftDocs/microsoft-salescopilot-docs/articles/view-meeting-summary-recap.md

 You can save AI-generated notes to your CRM directly from the Teams meeting recap summary page.
 This allows you to save the meeting notes to a specific record in your CRM, such as an opportunity or account, or to the appointment description field by default.
 This is useful if you want to keep a record of the meeting notes in your CRM for future reference or to share with other team members.

 > [!NOTE]
-> This feature is enabled by default, but [administrators can revoke access](save-ai-notes-crm.md).
+> - This feature is enabled by default, but [administrators can revoke access](save-ai-notes-crm.md).
+> - Admins can configure meeting notes to be saved either to the default appointment or event description field, or directly to a specific CRM record or object.
+If the default option is selected, saving AI-generated notes will create a new appointment or event and link it to the selected CRM record.
+If categorization fields have been set up by the admin, these options will appear when saving to a new appointment or event.
+However, categorization fields will not be shown if the appointment or event has already been created and saved to the CRM.

 To save AI-generated meeting notes to CRM: